oracle-livelabs/apex/apex-workflows/2-design-the-application.md

 In the next section, you create the Doctor Appointment Workflow, connecting various functionalities such as checking availability, confirming appointments, updating fees, and more.

 ## Summary
 You have successfully completed the initial steps for designing the Doctor Appointments Made Easy application.
-You created Doctor Appointment made Easy Application, and then added Application users, created Sample Datasets, and a Package.
+You created Doctor Appointments Made Easy Application, and then added Application users, created Sample Datasets, and a Package.

 ### What's Next
 In the next lab, you will learn how to create a Workflow using Oracle APEX.

 You may now **proceed to the next Lab**.

-## Acknowledgments
+## Acknowledgements
 - **Author(s)** - Roopesh Thokala, Senior Product Manager & Ananya Chatterjee, Consulting Member of Technical Staff.
 - **Contributor** -
 - **Last Updated By/Date** - Roopesh Thokala, Senior Product Manager, December 2023